May 2024

 Market values can fall as well as rise and this is only a snapshot in time.
 As you can see, and as anticipated, some markets in this snapshot have performed better than others, although this is not a guarantee of future performance.

-Spring and the new tax year 2024/2025
+The new tax year 2024/2025 and the summer ahead

 Keith Churchouse FPFS